TianyiShi2001/carpe-diem/README.md

 - `i will do foo bar` or `i will foo bar` is equivalent to `i will --do foo bar`
 - `i will do foo bar for 2.5h` or `i will foo bar for 2.5h` is equivalent to `i will --do foo bar --for 2.5h`

-## `i continue` (NOT IMPLEMENTED YET)

-This will continue the previous task.
-The countdown will continue if there is one.

 ## `i did`

 The `i did` (alias: `i d`) command means: I did some task, and I know when it started and how long it took.
 Please log my task details, date+time and duration.